 5. Digital and Privacy Boundaries

 Digital boundaries cover social media, passwords, and phone use.
-Clear agreements prevent jealousy, surveillance, and unintentional oversharing—concerns that many people report about their online data and privacy.2
+Clear agreements prevent jealousy, surveillance, and unintentional oversharing—concerns that rise as more adults use social platforms.25

 Examples